sventonsvn/sventon/trunk/readme.txt

 You'll also need a Subversion server set up and configured with a repository.
 For info on Subversion, see http://subversion.apache.org

+Starting with version 2.5.0 both JavaHL and SVNKit are suppored as drivers to connect to Subversion.
+Using JavaHL requires that Subversion binaries including JavaHL bindings are installed on the system.
+SVNKit requires has no dependencies outside the war.

 The JHighlight library from https://jhighlight.dev.java.net is used for syntax highlighting.
 Currently the library supports colorization of a number of file formats, including: